SphereStacking/SilentCast/docs/guide/spells.md

-# Shortcuts Guide
+# Spells Guide

 Master the art of keyboard magic with SilentCast!
-This guide covers everything from basic shortcuts to advanced multi-key sequences.
+This guide covers everything from basic spells to advanced multi-key sequences.

-## Understanding SilentCast Shortcuts
+## Understanding SilentCast Spells

 SilentCast uses a **prefix-based system** inspired by tools like tmux and Emacs.
-You activate SilentCast with a prefix key, then cast your spell (type your shortcut).
+You activate SilentCast with a prefix key, then cast your spell.

 ### The Magic Formula